An exact formalism to study the thermodynamic properties of hard-sphere systems under spherical confinement: The few HS system in a spherical confinement

 The thermodynamic fundamental relations for the grand potential are

 here $S$ is the entropy, $dV$ is equal to $A\, dR$, $P_{W}$ represents the (mean) pressure on the wall also called the work-pressure, and $dW=P_{W}dV$ is the total reversible work performed by the system on its environment.
 Given that the system is athermal, it is preferable to use temperature-independent quantities like $\beta\Omega$ to conduct the analysis of its properties.
-By following this argument, some of the usual thermodynamic and statistical mechanical relations for systems under spherical confinement can be written as
+Therefore, some of the usual thermodynamic and statistical mechanical relations for systems under spherical confinement can be written as

-Here, $\sigma_{_{N}}$ is the standard deviation in the number of particles which quantifies the spontaneous fluctuation of $N$.
+Here $\sigma_{_{N}}$ is the standard deviation in the number of particles which quantifies the spontaneous fluctuation of $N$.
 Since the energy of the system is equal to that of the classical ideal gas, i.e., $\beta U=\frac{3}{2}N$, using Eqs. (\ref{eq:Omega}) and (\ref{eq:N}) we can also calculate $S$.
 At this stage, the exact properties obtained for the system are functions of $z$ and $R$.
 One important point is the fact that the few-body HS open system is in chemical equilibrium with a bulk HS fluid.
-Unfortunately, the exact properties of the bulk HS fluid are not analytically known, and thus, to present our results in terms of the bulk density $\rho_{b}$ (instead of $z$) we adopt the simple and accurate Carnahan-Starling's equation of state, which for $z$ gives \cite{Carnahan_1969,Gonzalez_2006} where $\eta_{b}=\frac{\pi}{6}\rho_{b}\sigma^{3}$ is the corresponding packing fraction.
+Unfortunately, the exact properties of the bulk HS fluid are not analytically known, and thus, to present our results in terms of the bulk density $\rho_{b}$ (instead of $z$) we adopt the simple and accurate Carnahan-Starling's equation of state, which for $z$ gives \citep{Carnahan_1969,Gonzalez_2006} where $\eta_{b}=\frac{\pi}{6}\rho_{b}\sigma^{3}$ is the corresponding packing fraction.

+We remark that Eq. (\ref{eq:zCS}) is the unique approximated relation introduced in this section.
+Although it is exact only up to third order in density accurately describes the bulk system for all the fluid-phase density range.
+As a reference, we mention that in the bulk HS system the fluid (disordered) and solid (ordered) stable phases coexist at $\beta P\simeq11.576$, being the fluid and the solid bulk-densities $\rho_{bf}\simeq0.943$ and $\rho_{bs}\simeq1.041$, respectively \citep{Kolafa_2004,Bannerman_2010}.

 Fig. \ref{fig:Pw} displays the pressure on the wall as a function of the radius of the cavity, considering different values of $\rho_{b}$.
-Table \ref{tab:TI} summarizes the values of both $z$ and $\rho_{b}(z)$ used in plotting each curve.
-These values were derived from Eq. (\ref{eq:zCS}).
+Table \ref{tab:TI} summarizes the exact values of $z$ used in plotting each curve together with the corresponding approximated values of $\rho_{b}$ obtained from the numerical inversion of Eq. (\ref{eq:zCS}).
 The dashed vertical line in Fig. \ref{fig:Pw} corresponds to $R=0.612$, that is, the maximum value for which our results are exact even for the unrestricted system.
+From this graphic it is evident that the pressure on the wall has a non-monotonic behavior with loops characterized by regions of negative and positive slopes, which are related to the mechanical instability of the system.